bence-toth/react-employee-select/server/README.md

 # “The server”

 This is a little mock REST API that works with about a 1000 hard-coded names and responds to network requests with responses that bear a payload which is semantically homomorphic to the one [specified in the gist](https://gist.github.com/daviferreira/41238222ac31fe36348544ee1d4a9a5e).
-I however cleared away all the clutter, so the server responds with no more data than absolutely necessary for [the client application](../client/README.md) to function.
+I however cleared away all the clutter, so the server responds with no more data than what is absolutely necessary for [the client application](../client/README.md) to function.

 **Disclaimer:** I did not concentrate a lot on this part of the project, hence the not too neatly organized code, no separation of concerns, lack of tests etc.